Budget SIM Point-Earning: Split the One-Time Reward From Monthly Savings

 Switching to a budget SIM (an MNP carrier change) is one of the rare point-earning deals that pays off twice.
 The first payoff is a high-value reward worth ¥5,000–15,000 for routing through a point site.
 The second is the ongoing fixed-cost savings of a few thousand yen a month from leaving a major carrier — savings that last as long as you stay.
 The first is a one-time bonus; the second keeps working every month you're on the plan.
 They're completely different in nature.
 Don't lump them together: "grab the high-value reward in full at switch time, then keep using the cheap monthly plan" — frame it that way and the difference adds up to tens of thousands of yen a year.

 But high-value offers always come with conditions, and applying alone doesn't lock in the reward.
 The condition is usually activation plus a set usage period; cancel before you meet it and the reward not only drops to zero — repeat short-term cancellations can get your next application refused.
-This article organizes budget SIM point-earning around "split the high-value reward from the fixed-cost savings," "check the offer conditions before applying," and "pick one that fits your ecosystem and usage," starting from the foundation of your monthly phone bill.
+This article organizes budget SIM point-earning around "split the high-value reward from the fixed-cost savings," "check the offer conditions before applying," "pick one that fits your ecosystem and usage," and "choose a plan based on your data and calling habits," starting from the foundation of your monthly phone bill.
 Pair it with the fixed-cost cutting guide and the ecosystem comparison guide.

 Breakdown of what you gain from switching